Salting And Brining Flavorize, Moisturize, And Tenderize

 What to brine

-Wet brining works best on chicken breasts, turkey breasts, salmon, and pork loins as well as chops from the loin.
+Wet brining works best on salmon, chicken breasts, turkey breasts, and pork loin chops.
 Chicken thighs, turkey thighs, other cuts of pork, and white flaky fish usually are moist enough from fat that they don't need wet brines.
 I never wet brine red meats unless I am making corned beef.
 The added water tends to dilute their rich flavor.
 And beware, wet brines can make poultry skin soggy and harder to crisp.

 Lately I dry brine almost all my meats including all my steaks and chops, both beef and lamb, as well as many veggies.
 They almost all can benefit from the flavor boost and water retaining properties of salt.
 And dry brining helps poultry skin crisp while wet brining softens it.
 Dry brining is as simple as putting salt on the food and tossing it in the fridge for an hour or so.